-- They can live for up to 7 years in the wild and live longer to about 20 years in captivity.
+- They live up to 14 years in the wild.

 Where do wolves live?

-Wolves can be found in many habitats and prefer remote forest, grassland, and wilderness away from people.
+Wolves prefer remote forests, grassland, and wilderness away from people.
 You’ll find them in North America, Europe, North Africa, and Asia.

-The red wolf prefers to live in swamp areas, coastal prairies, and forests in South-Eastern Texas to central Pennsylvania.
+The red wolf lives in swamp areas, coastal prairies, and forests.
+You’ll find them in South-Eastern Texas to central Pennsylvania.

-We can find the Gray wolf in the Canadian and Alaskan Arctic, also known as the Arctic Wolf.
+The Gray wolf lives in the Canadian and Alaskan Arctic, also known as the Arctic Wolf.